-However, a formal old warehouse can sound good in theory and give you a a vast amount of room; however, no one wants a space that has an unfriendly cold visual.
-The good news is that you can easily add an industrial room design into your own home, making it feel warm and cosy.
+However, a formal old warehouse can sound good in theory and give you a vast amount of room, however, no one wants an interior space that has an unfriendly cold visual aesthetic.
+The good news is that it's easy to add an industrial room design into your own home and make it feel warm and cosy.

-What is Industrial Design?
+What is Industrial Style Interior Design?

 How to Create an Industrial Interior Look